BlankDigitalMedia/blank-site/BEFORE_AFTER.md

 │                                         │
 │  I build AI tools, websites, and        │
 │  automations for local businesses in    │
-│  Southwest Michigan — fast, affordable, │
+│  Southwest Michigan: fast, affordable, │
 │  and without the agency runaround.      │
 │                                         │
 ├─────────────────────────────────────────┤